 Spanning over 2000sqm, the pop-up features two original train carriages classified as National Treasures of France.
-The exhibition housed in a custom built infrastructure with the right conditions to store, preserve and protect the artworks and displays.
+The exhibition is housed in a custom-built infrastructure with the right conditions to store, preserve, and protect artwork and displays.
 Even the facade of the tentage was designed to simulate the Gare du Nord station in Paris.

-The passengers on board the train were businessmen, politicians, archaeologists, artists, adventurers, diplomats was conceived as ‘palace on wheels’ in which travelers used to stay for several days in a closed space, as they were the characters of a moving theater.
+The passengers on board the train were businessmen, politicians, archaeologists, artists, adventurers, and diplomats conceived as ‘palace on wheels’.
+Travellers used to stay for several days in a closed space, as they were the characters of a moving theatre.

 Marvel at a collection of pieces from a bygone era such as tableware, replicas of passenger’s belongings, stained glass windows and furniture.
 The oeil-de-boeuf or bullseye window located at the ends of the carriage was designed for ventilation purposes but has become an iconic symbol of Orient Express.